glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 It requires delegating tasks, understanding the personal context of other people, and driving the time management for a group of people at **different scales**.
 These organizations can have different structures and different stakes.
-For it, you must redefine the **time management** to resolve your new needs for **yourself** and for **other people**.
+For this, you must redefine the **time management** to resolve your new needs for **yourself** and for **other people**.

+To conclude, as time management is a set of **meta-concepts** learned mainly through **self-education practice**, here is a paradoxical quote to consider (translated from French):

+> Dare I set forth here the greatest, the most important, the most useful rule of all education?
+It is not to save time, but to waste it.

+Jean-Jacques Rousseau from Emile, or On Education (1762)

 # References